Houston A. Baker Jr.: Academic career

 Baker's academic career initially progressed along traditional lines.
 He earned a B.A. in English literature from Howard University and an M.A. and Ph.D. in Victorian literature from the UCLA.
 He began teaching at Yale University and intended to write a biography of Oscar Wilde.
-In 1970 he joined the University of Virginia's Center for Advanced Studies, and from 1974 to 1977 he directed the University of Pennsylvania's Afro-American Studies Program.
+In 1970, Baker joined the University of Virginia's Center for Advanced Studies, and from 1974 to 1977 he directed the University of Pennsylvania's Afro-American Studies Program.

-From 1977 to 1999, Baker was a Professor of English at the University of Pennsylvania.
-Starting in 1982, he was the Albert M. Greenfield Professor of Human Relations, and in 1987 he founded the university's Center for the Study of Black Literature and Culture, serving as the Center's director until 1999.
+From 1977 to 1999, Baker was a professor of English at the University of Pennsylvania.
+Starting in 1982, he was the Albert M. Greenfield Professor of Human Relations, and in 1987 he founded the university's Center for the Study of Black Literature and Culture, serving as the center's director until 1999.

 From 1999 to 2006, Baker was the Susan Fox and George D. Beischer Professor of English and editor of American Literature at Duke University.
-In 2006, he became a Distinguished University Professor at Vanderbilt University.
+In 2006, after controversy surrounding his comments on the Duke lacrosse case, he became a Distinguished University Professor at Vanderbilt University.